 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, brevior, means 'shorter' referring to the shorter beak.
 The names of the authors for the plant classification are as follows: ‘Dewey’ refers to Chester Dewey (1784-1867), American botanist and educator, professor at Williams College and later The University of Rochester.
 His work in botany is known chiefly for his studies of carices - the Sedges - resulting in a 43 year series of papers titled Caricography.
 He published the first classification but his work was amended by ‘Mack.’ which refers to Kenneth Kent Mackenzie (1877-1934) American lawyer and amateur botanist who collected and wrote extensively on the Carex of North America.
 He is still the recognized author of most of the Carex species classifications.
 He was on the Board of Managers of the New York Botanical Garden and it received his 43,000 specimen herbarium.
 What he did was recognized but added to by ‘Lunell’ which refers to Joel Lunell, (1851-1920) Swedish-American botanist, whose herbarium collection was donated to the University of Minnesota.

-Comparisons: Carex brevior is a member of the sedge section Ovales, which is the largest section of Carex in North America, complex and difficult, with fully mature perigynia considered best for identification.
+Comparisons: Carex brevior is a member of the sedge section Ovales, which is the largest section of Carex in North America, complex and difficult in identification, with fully mature perigynia considered best for identification.
 C. brevior is similar to C. suberecta (Wedge-fruited Oval Sedge) but differs in its spreading perigynia.
 Also similar to C. molesta (Troublesome Sedge) except the inner face of the perigynium of C. molesta is finely nerved while the inner face of the perigynium of C. brevior is usually nerveless.
 C. molesta is found in Minnesota but not C. suberecta, which was reported once but no specimens are known.
 It is found in Iowa and Wisconsin.

 Above: The inflorescence of Shortbeak Sedge.
 Drawing by Harry Charles Creutzburg ©Kenneth Kent Mackenzie (1940) North American Cariceae